HandOfGod94/jacoco-cov-badge-maven-plugin/CONTRIBUTING.md

 it may look like this

 ```
-Feature #10, Added Custom feature
+Feature #10, Add Custom feature
 ```

+Keep the commit message as imperative, present tense: "change" not "changed" nor "changes"

-Notice the first letter in the message is in caps. i.e.
+irst letter in the message is in caps. i.e.
 * for feature it will be `Feature`
 * for bug it will be `Bug`
 * for task it will be `Task`